 (2) An agreement to pay running royalties on future acquisitions is not subject to the requirement for the statement contained in (1).

-(3) Contact the Regulatory Law and Intellectual Property Law Division, Office of the Judge Advocate General (see 5127.201-2 for address) for questions on fiscal procedures related to patent matters.
+(3) Contact the Regulatory Law and Intellectual Property Law Division, Office of the Judge Advocate General (see AFARS 5127.201-2 for address) for questions on fiscal procedures related to patent matters.

 (c) Delegations of authority and approval requirements.

 (1) Under Section 606(b) of the Foreign Assistance Act of 1961 (75 Stat.
 440, 22 U.S.C.
-2356(b)) and DoD Directive 2000.3, authority to enter into agreements with claimants in full settlement and compromise of any claim against the United States under Section 606(a) of the Foreign Assistance Act of 1961, subject to the requirements of DFARS subpart 227.70 and subpart 5127.70 and other rules and regulations published by higher headquarters, is authorized for the Commander, AMC; and the Chief of Engineers in accordance with AR 27-60, at 6-13.
+2356(b)) and DoD Directive 2000.3, authority to enter into agreements with claimants in full settlement and compromise of any claim against the United States under Section 606(a) of the Foreign Assistance Act of 1961, subject to the requirements of DFARS subpart 227.70 and AFARS 5127.70 and other rules and regulations published by higher headquarters, is authorized for the Commander, AMC; and the Chief of Engineers in accordance with AR 27-60, at 6-13.
 The Chief of Engineers may not delegate this authority.
 The Commander, AMC may delegate to the commanders of major subordinate commands only.

 (2)(i) All agreements authorized by the Foreign Assistance Act of 1961 (22 U.S.C.
 2356), the Invention Secrecy Act (35 U.S.C.
 181-188) or 10 U.S.C.
-2386 require approval by the Judge Advocate General when the agreement –
+3793 require approval by the Judge Advocate General when the agreement –